StratusGrid/terraform-account-starter/README.md

 Each file is generally self contained except where it can't be.
 All variables are in `variables.tf`, all data is in `data.tf`, and etc.

 ### `billing-alerts.tf`
-This file contains the SG module for billing alert anomalies
+This file contains the SG module for billing alert anomalies.
+If you wish to enable Slack Alerts please edit this file for the Slack SSM Parameters.

 ### `config-recorder.tf1
 This file contains the SG module for configuring AWS Config Recorder, this is only enabled if `control_tower_enabled == false`.